datacarpentry/astronomy-python/_episodes/03-motion.md

 ~~~
 {: .output}

-Notice that the bracket operator selects both columns and rows.
+Notice that the bracket operator can be used to select both columns and rows.
 You
 might wonder how it knows which to select.
 If the expression in brackets is a string, it selects a column; if the
 expression is an integer, it selects a row.